nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_resource_relationships.md

 When a medication or medical device is repeat-dispensed the patient will be able to pick up the item from the pharmacy without the need for each prescription to be issued by the GP practice.
 Apart from the practice not needing to issue each prescription, repeat-dispensing works in a similar manner to repeat prescriptions where the doctor is able to determine the number of issues or the time period before needing to visit the doctor again for the prescription to be re-authorised.

+### Unissued medications

+It is possible in GP systems to record an intent to prescribe a medication but not to actually place an order for the medication.
+These will exist in GP systems without a prescription or EPS request ever being issued.

 ## Medication prescribed elsewhere

 In GP systems, in addition to ordering medications and issuing them to a patient, it is also possible for clinicians to record medication that was not issued by their GP practice.
 This may happen if a patient has been in hospital and informs a clinician that they were prescribed a medication or allocated a medical device during that episode of care.